lingxz/lonelywriter/README.md

 lonelywriter is a simple completely minimal theme without all the fancy frills, designed to let you just concentrate on the writing.
 It comes in two color themes: light and dark.

 ## More info and live preview
-[Click here](https://theconfused.me/lonelywriter) to see the theme in action.
+[Click here](https://theconfused.me/lonelywriter) to see the theme with the light color scheme in action.

+[Click here](https://theconfused.me/lonelywriter/dark) to see the theme with the dark color scheme in action.

 ## Features
 - Responsive